Victorian Labor Party: Branch-stacking allegations

 On 14 June 2020, The Age and Nine Network released covert recordings purporting to show state minister Adem Somyurek organising branch stacking within Victorian Labor.

 On 17 June 2020, former Labor Premier Steve Bracks and former federal Labor deputy leader Jenny Macklin were appointed as administrators of Victorian Labor by the party's National Executive until early 2021.
 This was part of a federal takeover of branch operations requested by Andrews.
 The pair reviewed the state party’s operations with a view toward providing detailed recommendations to tackle the issue of branch-stacking within the party.
 Additionally, voting rights of all members were suspended and preselection processes in Victoria were controlled at the National Executive level until 2023.

 Shortly following the revelation, Independent Broad-based Anti-corruption Commission (IBAC) and Victorian Ombudsman (VO) announced a joint collaboration and investigation into branch stacking activities known as "Operation Watts".
 Hearings began in October 2021 and lasted for four weeks.
 On the first day of hearings on 11 October, Byrne admitted to branch stacking and said that state minister Luke Donnellan was also involved in branch stacking.
 In July 2022, IBAC and VO released their report on the branch stacking investigation.
 They found that there were "extensive misconduct" by Victorian Labor MPs from the Moderate Labor faction, even though branch stacking was found in all factions.

-Pre-selection issues for the 2022 state and federal elections
+Preselection issues for the 2022 state and federal elections

 As a result of National Executive taking over preselection processes in June 2020, candidates for the 2022 federal and state elections were chosen by the National Executive instead of local rank-and-file members.
 Nominations would be made by factional leaders of the state party.
 The takeover had been criticised by unions and rank-and-file members.
 A coalition of up to 10 unions unsuccessfully challenged the move in Victorian Supreme Court, which in October 2021, ruled it to be lawful.

 Local government

 Labor endorses candidates for a number of local government areas (LGAs) in Victoria, and has done so since at least the 1910s.
-Party members can either by formally endorsed or stand as "non-endorsed, supported candidates" (otherwise referred to as Independent Labor).
+Party members can either be formally endorsed or stand as "non-endorsed, supported candidates" (otherwise referred to as Independent Labor).